 Internment camps in America during WWII

 This Tortured Earth was a response to the devastation of land and people due to war.
 110-120K Japanese on American soil, over 60% of them American citizens, were locked away in concentration camps as Japan attacked Pearl Harbour Hawaii.
-Noguchi wasn’t locked away.
-He however volunteered to join the concentration camps in the hopes that through design, he could help improve living conditions for his fellow Japanese in the camps.
+Although they didn’t lock Noguchi away, he however volunteered to join the concentration camps in the hopes that through design, he could help improve living conditions for his fellow Japanese in the camps.
 He left the camp in less than a year when it became apparent that his ideas would not garner the necessary support.

 Although Noguchi was unable to hold classes in Japanese ceramics and wood at the camps, his exploration of the Japanese culture was life-long.